3 Ways To Transform Negative Energy into Positive Thinking

 Negative thinking is a habit of the mind.
 In fact, thinking negatively is easy to do.
-Take a moment and count the amount of times you were at an audition or performance and received negative feedback.
+Take a moment and count the amount of times you have received negative feedback, either professionally or personally.
 You can probably count the negatives on one or both of your hands.
 Now, take a moment and try to remember all the positive feedback you’ve gotten.
 You can’t think of as many, can you?

 Usually these thoughts love to show up when we are about to go after something we really want.
-In the waiting room of an audition, right before the curtain rises—you start to hear those thoughts coming in like a wildfire holding you back.
+In the waiting room of an audition, right before a date, or an important meeting - you start to hear those thoughts coming in like a tidal wave.

 Quite often, our response is to suppress these positive energy suckers.
-“Go away, I am too great!
+“Go away, I am amazing!
 Leave me alone!”
 However, pushing away these thoughts only makes them stronger.
+What you resist, persists.
 Trying to ignore our negative thoughts or push them away only makes them backfire.

-The best response you can have is to embrace them.
+The best response you can have is to embrace these thoughts.
 Listen to the thoughts.
 What are they saying to you?
 These thoughts are trying to protect you because you are going into dangerous territory.
-This response comes from our primitive days when saber-toothed tigers could jump out and eat us.
-We needed to decide to run from these sort of scary circumstances.
-However, our problems today aren’t quite as barbaric, yet our responses are the same.
 The following are some ways to take your negativity and turn it into good.

 - Start with gratitude.
 Scientists have done studies that show that gratitude and fear cannot exist at the same time.
 My favorite acronym for F.E.A.R. is False Evidence Appearing Real.
 When you start to focus on gratitude, you start to focus on what is real an in front of you.
 I can often be found in an audition waiting room making a list of things I’m grateful for.
 Right now, I’m grateful to be writing this article in my Broadway dressing room, drinking delicious coffee, with the delicious feeling of my Burt’s Bees lip balm.
 What are you grateful for?